ashwinam/garbage-codes-season-03/Docker(Hands on)/notes.md

   - `grep -i hello file*` starts with file
   - `grep -i -r hello .` searching recursively in current directory
   - `cat notes.md | grep grep`

+### Finding Files and Directories

+- Commands:
+  - `find` return all the files and directories.
+  - `find -type d` return all the directories
+  - `find -type f` return all the files
+  - `find -type f -name <case-sensitive file name>` return files to the particular name we can use patterns also.
+  - `find -type f -iname <incase-sensitive file name>`